tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 cost around €5 per month.
 - **SQL Server Management Studio** is a free Windows application for SQL Server database creation and management.
 It works with both local databases and cloud databases.
 It will be installed with the *SQL Server Developer Edition*.
-- **Visual Studio** has great support for building and maintaing databases in *Microsoft SQL Server*.
+- **Visual Studio s** has great support for building and maintaing databases in *Microsoft SQL Server*.
 Firstly, you have similar access to the database as with *Sql Server Management Studio*, and secondly, there is a special *Database* project type, which you can maintain your SQL code with version control and deploy updates and migrations to your existing database or create new ones.